 Secondly, using the primitive Boolean operations of AND, OR, and NOT, there are mindless, mechanical ways of implementing any function, with any number of inputs, that we can write out a truth table for.
 Ignoring optimization, we can use sum-of-products or product-of-sums to just read the lines off the truth table and bang out a formula (or circuit).

 For a brief overview of two-valued traditional Boolean logic, including the implementation of an arbitrary function (in this case, a single bit-slice of an adder), see the "Boolean Algebra" section and "Binary Adder" subsection of my high school presentation about how computers work.

-Is there an interpretation, a convention, for tristate logic that has that same simple, intuitive, ease of understanding that Boolean logic does?
+With regard to the first reason for why we settled on binary logic, is there an interpretation or convention we could settle on for tristate logic that has that same simple, intuitive, ease of understanding that Boolean logic does?
 Note that this is a question both of interpreting the three states themselves and of choosing and interpreting the operations upon them.
 Frankly, I personally don't mind if the convention we come up with seems a little weird at first.
 I think that we can train ourselves to think the "right" way if the logic works functionally.
 So I will defer this question, and let its answer be guided by other, more technical considerations, like our other question.

 Are there operations we can use in tristate logic that allow us to mindlessly bang out any function we can write a truth table for, with any number of tristate inputs?

 As a first pass, we might want to look at traditional Boolean logic and see if we can extend it to base 3.
 Because sum-of-products (SOP) comes more naturally to me than product-of-sums (as, I imagine, it does for most people), I will focus on that.
 Can we do sum-of-products in base 3?